ALonelyJuicebox/OFMetadataToStash/README.md

 Using the OnlyFans metadata database from DIGITALCRIMINALS's OnlyFans script, this script imports metadata into your Stash DB such as...
 - Title information based on the Performer name
 - Performer URL
+- URL of the post itself
 - Performer authored text associated with a given video
 - Creation date of the post
-- Scene/Performer association
+- (Image/Scene) x Performer association
-- Scene/Studio association
+- (Image/Scene) x Studio association

 To be clear, this script _does not download any metadata from any website_.
 You must already have this metadata file in your posession.

+Don't have an Onlyfans metadata database file? **No problem!** This script can associate performer names/studio based on file paths as well!

 # Requirements
   - Tested on Windows 10 with Stash v11 using DC Script v7.6.1